gchq/gaffer-doc/docs/development-guide/extending-gaffer.md

 ### Writing an Operation

-In Gaffer we use the term [Operation](./project-structure/components/operation.md) to describe some component of a manipulation/query affecting a graph, these are chained together in `OperationChains` and this is how we execute manipulations/queries to our graphs.
-Whilst there are a wealth of existing operations and their associated handlers that are provided out of the box with Gaffer.
+In Gaffer we use the term [Operation](./project-structure/components/operation.md) to describe some component of a query affecting a graph, these are chained together in `OperationChains` and this is how we execute queries to our graphs.
+Whilst there are a wealth of existing operations and their associated handlers provided out of the box with Gaffer.
 In this section we'll talk about how you might go about adding a new operation/handler with some simple examples.